matthiasGmayer/structural-independence-typst/no_residual/main.typ

 We give a review of basic definitions and known theorems in @background that will also be used in the rest of this introduction.
-In @related_work, we review d-separation, what it is used for, and how it is a specific version of the phenomenon we investigate.
+In @related_work, we review d-separation, what it is used for, and how it relates to the phenomenon we investigate.
 In @sec:finite_theory, we review the finite version of this theory from earlier work.